iahuang/covariant/README.md

 organizations.
 Check the References section in our formal project report below for more information on the respective copyright and usage information for these datasets.

+If for whatever reason, one or more of the dataset URLs no longer works, please create an Issue on this repository, and a pre-compiled dataset can be provided.

 ## Results

 ### Training Observations and Setup